 Did you know that 80% of the buses in North America are equipped with WiFi and power outlets ?
 And 60% of bus travelers have used their electronic device on board during 2014.

 Did you know there are on average 4,400 intercity bus departures every day in the US only?
 This number has been growing for 9 years in a row, yay!

 Did you know some bus companies in Germany offer to their passenger low-costs snacks and regional beer based on their destination?
 Prosit!

 Busbud makes bus travel easy.
-We help travelers find a bus, plot routes, and book intercity bus tickets on a worldwide scale with our comprehensive list of bus routes and schedules.
-With Busbud, wherever you go, you have a worldwide bus station within reach and available in your own language and currency.
+We help travelers find a bus, plot routes, and book intercity bus tickets all over the world.
+Use Busbud to book your trip online, in your own language and currency, wherever you are.
 Busbud prides itself on its worldwide partnerships.
 We make it possible for you to buy tickets with its large network of trustworthy bus partners like Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others.